ufidon/crypt/labs/lab10/README.md

 sudo subl /etc/pam.d/common-auth
 ```

-2. logout then login your virtual machine, it will ask for the password and a authentication code.
+2. logout then login your virtual machine, it will ask for the login password and a authentication code.

 3.  *use \# to comment out the line 'auth required pam\_google\_authenticator.so' you added above to disable Google 2FA.*
+4.  logout then login your virtual machine, it will only ask for the login password.

 ### Task 4 (30%)
 There are many open-source two-factor authentication applications for systems utilizing one-time password protocols --- HOTP and TOTP, such as [WinAuth](https://winauth.github.io/winauth), [Authenticator](https://gitlab.gnome.org/World/Authenticator),  [andOTP](https://github.com/andOTP/andOTP), [FreeOTP](https://freeotp.github.io/).
 This means that no proprietary server-side component is necessary: use any server-side component that implements these standards.
 There are open-source 2FA server as well: [LinOTP](https://www.linotp.org), [FreeIPA](https://www.freeipa.org/),  [privacyIDEA](https://github.com/privacyidea/privacyidea), [dynalogin](https://dynalogin.org).